Lexevolution/Skyfrost-Unofficial-Docs/Tutorials/Uploading/Upload object to inventory.md

 The URL provided is for the specific asset whose hash you provided in the previous request.
 Do not attempt to upload a different asset using the same URL provided.

 You should get an empty 200 OK response back.

-You are finished uploading the direct asset.
+Now you need to signify to the cloud that you have finished uploading the asset.
+Send an authenticated PATCH request to `https://api.resonite.com/users/USERID/assets/RESDBHASH/upload/UPLOADID`; where:

+- `USERID` is your User ID
+- `RESDBHASH` is the hash of the asset you want to upload
+- `UPLOADID` is the value of `id` from the AssetUploadData object

+The body of the request is the AssetUploadData object as JSON (make sure you set the `Content-Type` header to `application/json`!).

+You should get back a "204 No Content" response.

 ### If isDirectUpload = false
 For each chunk, send a PUT request to the URL provided in `AssetUploadData.uploadEndpoint` (not authenticated using Resonite's authentication), with these headers: